dojo/framework/docs/en/creating-widgets/supplemental.md

 ## Advanced: abstracting and injecting state

 When implementing complex responsibilities, following a pattern of state encapsulation within widgets can result in bloated, unmanageable components.
-Another problem can arise in large applications where state is required in leaf widgets, but not in intermediate containers within the VDOM hierarchy.
-Passing state down such a complex widget hierarchy adds brittle, unnecessary code.
+Another problem can arise in large applications with hundreds of widgets structured across tens of layers of structural hierarchy.
+State is usually required in the leaf widgets, but not in intermediate containers within the VDOM hierarchy.
+Passing state through all layers of such a complex widget hierarchy adds brittle, unnecessary code.

-Dojo provides the [Stores component](../stores/supplemental.md) to solve these issues by abstracting state management into its own dedicated context, then injecting relevant portions of the application's state into specific widgets that require it.
+Dojo provides the [Stores component](../stores/introduction.md) to solve these issues by abstracting state management into its own dedicated context, then injecting relevant portions of the application's state into specific widgets that require it.

 # Widget development best practices